Greg-T8/Notebook/topics/concepts/graphic_design.md

 > Learn how to use your software so that you can make exactly the amount of space you need before and after each element; build that information into your style sheets

-Here's an overview:

-#### The Proximity Principle
+The basic purpose  of the proximity principle is to **organize**; it aims to simplify the layout by visually connecting related elements, making it easier for the viewer to understand the structure and content at a glance.

-- **Basic Idea**: Group related items together to create one visual unit, enhancing organization and communication.
+Group related items together to create one visual unit, enhancing organization and communication.
 Be conscious of where your eye is going.
 This not only reduces clutter but also makes the information more accessible to the reader.
-- **Purpose**: The basic purpose  of the proximity principle is to **organize**; it aims to simplify the layout by visually connecting related elements, making it easier for the viewer to understand the structure and content at a glance.

-#### Proximity: Implementation

-- **Physical Closeness**: The principle suggests moving physically related items closer to each other, so they are perceived as a single cohesive group rather than a collection of unrelated bits.
-- **Separation of Unrelated Items**: Items or groups of information that are not related should not be placed in close proximity.
-This visual separation provides instant clues to the organization of the page.
-- **Effective Use of Space**: By grouping items into closer proximity and adjusting space between unrelated items, the layout becomes more organized, navigable, and visually appealing.

-#### Proximity: Impact on Design

-- **Enhanced Clarity and Organization**: Applying the proximity principle can significantly improve the clarity and organization of a design, making it easier for the audience to understand and engage with the content.
-- **Reduction of Clutter**: It helps in reducing clutter by eliminating unnecessary elements and focusing on grouping related items, which simplifies the design and enhances readability.

 #### Proximity: What to Avoid